-- In the commentary, the candidate describes plans to support students in constructing an evidence-based explanation or making reasonable predictions regarding a scientific phenomenon that includes a claim backed by science concepts and patterns in data or observations.
-Be sure to pay attention to each component of the subject-specific emphasis (learn science concepts, investigate a phenomenon, generate explanations or make predictions through engagement in scientific practices through inquiry). - The candidate uses this planned support to deepen student understanding of the central focus.
+- In the commentary, the candidate addresses supporting students in constructing an evidence-based explanation regarding a scientific phenomenon or in supporting predictions with patterns in evidence and/or data.
+Be sure to pay attention to each component of the subject-specific emphasis (learn science concepts, investigate a phenomenon, generate explanations or support predictions by engagement in scientific practices through inquiry). - The candidate uses this support to deepen student understanding of the central focus.